When DWI Meets Immigration Enforcement: 2025 Developments in Texas

 DWI-related convictions can now lead to bond denial or reversal in immigration contexts, as demonstrated in Noe Guerrero’s case.

-DWI incidents frequently trigger ICE enforcement actions, especially when medial or recent convictions are involved.
+DWI incidents frequently trigger ICE enforcement actions, particularly when recent convictions are involved.

 Expanded detention capacity signals heightened enforcement, including of individuals charged or convicted of even minor offenses like DWI.